Most of the Penn State Beaver community knows Dr. Cassandra Miller-Butterworth as a biology professor. But there’s more to her than meets the eye.

-While living in South Africa, Miller-Butterworth said she developed an interest in wildlife, in particular, bats.
+While living in South Africa, Miller-Butterworth said she developed an interest in wildlife and, in particular, bats.

 “I got my bachelor’s and doctoral degrees in zoology,” Miller-Butterworth said.
-“I’ve studied wildlife since I started my master’s degree in 1997, so about 12 years now.”
+“I’ve studied wildlife since I started my master’s degree in 1997.”

 She is working with the Pennsylvania Game Commission to determine where the fungus will strike next, because it has recently made its way to Pennsylvania and is affecting the little brown bat population.

-Miller-Butterworth is also collaborating with Dr. Minhnoi Wroble Biglan, assistant professor of psychology at Beaver campus, to work on the genetics of people’s response to stress.
+Miller-Butterworth also worked with Dr. Minhnoi Wroble Biglan, a former Beaver campus assistant professor of psychology, on the genetics of people’s response to stress.
 Additionally, she is hoping to begin a project on bobcats in collaboration with Duane Diefenbach, a professor in the Forestry Department at Penn State University Park.